France riots: Advice for holidaymakers going to Paris or Marseille

 Around 17 million UK citizens visit France every year, the vast majority soaking up the old country’s culture and sunny coastlines without incident.

+At the end of last month, when the riots were still going on, it warned that their locations and timing could be unpredictable and advised travellers to avoid areas where riots are taking place.

-There may be disruptions to road travel and local transport options may be reduced, the Foreign, Commonwealth and Development Office (FCDO) adds.
-While some local authorities may impose curfews.
+If France experiences further unrest, there may be disruptions to road travel and local transport options may be reduced.
+Some local authorities may also impose curfews.

-Buses and trams have been stopping at 9pm, to prevent them from being targeted by protesters.
-Trains are expected to continue running as normal, as is Paris’s metro system.
+During the riots, buses and trams stopped at 9pm or 10pm in some cities, to prevent them from being targeted by protesters.
+Trains continued running as normal, along with Paris’s metro system.

-The German Foreign Office also updated its travel and security advice this weekend, urging holidaymakers to stay informed and avoid areas where violent riots have been taking place.
+The German Foreign Office also urges holidaymakers to stay informed and avoid areas where violent riots may be taking place.
+It recommends using its Safe Travel app to stay up to date with the latest developments.

 Should you cancel your trip to France?

-If you’re preparing to travel to France this week, there’s no need to change course.
+If you’re preparing to travel to France, there’s no need to change course.

-Though you might need to stay flexible with restaurant bookings and evening plans in some areas, there’s still plenty to explore at this popular time of year.
+Though you might need to stay flexible with restaurant bookings and evening plans depending on the situation, there’s still plenty to explore at this popular time of year.

-The beauty of being in a big city means there’s always options; while smaller tourist towns along the Cote d’Azur and elsewhere have been largely unaffected.
+The beauty of being in a big city means there are always options, while smaller tourist towns along the Cote d’Azur and elsewhere have been largely unaffected.

 There have been no reported cases of members of the public or tourists being attacked by rioters, who have directed their anger at buildings, parked cars and the police.